Kim Seong-min (defector): Free North Korea Radio

 In 2004, Kim helped found Free North Korea Radio with Suzanne Scholte.
-Free North Korea Radio has since been awarded by Reporters Without Borders their "Prize for Press Freedom" and the "Asia Democracy and Human Rights Award” from the Taiwan Foundation for Democracy.
+Free North Korea Radio has since been awarded by Reporters Without Borders their "Prize for Press Freedom" and the "Asia Democracy and Human Rights Award" from the Taiwan Foundation for Democracy.

-Kim was motivated to begin broadcasting news and information into North Korea in part after listening to KBS programming, which used honorifics to refer to Kim Jong-il.
-He said, "This was not the way radio stations should be referring to Kim Jong-il if they were trying to subvert the listeners."
+Kim was motivated to begin broadcasting news and information into North Korea in part after listening to KBS programming, which used honorifics to refer to Kim Jong Il.
+He said, "This was not the way radio stations should be referring to Kim Jong Il if they were trying to subvert the listeners."
 At the same time, South Korea stopped broadcasting into North Korea.
 Kim said, "We realized it could be, and should be, up to us North Korean defectors to start broadcasts into North Korea."
+He had also been inspired, when still in North Korea, by leaflets dropped from aircraft sent from South Korea, and by an illegally held radio.

+One feature of the station's broadcasts was the use of North Korean dialects and use of language in a way that would be understood by the target audience.
 Among its programs, Free North Korea Radio broadcasts local North Korean news supplied by a series of freelance journalists inside North Korea.
 In 2007, its secret reporters in North Korea were all arrested.
 Their whereabouts are currently unknown, and Kim told the Independent that their arrests "devastated" him.
 "The stress of knowing that could happen again is very hard to bear."

 In 2006, Kim met George W. Bush and was honored by the Bush administration.
 His interview is a permanent feature of the George W. Bush Institute Freedom Collection.

 Security threats

-Kim Seong-min lives with 24-hour police protection due to being one of the highest priority targets for assassination by the North Korean government, along with Park Sang-hak.
+Kim Seong-min lived with 24-hour police protection due to threats on his life from the North Korean government.

+Kim received numerous threats, including postal packages containing mouse carcasses that were sent to his office, as well as a phone call warning him that his sisters would be hurt if he continued to criticize North Korea.
+In 2012, North Korea accused Kim of being behind an alleged plot to destroy statues of North Korean leaders.
+Kim denied any involvement, but he was threatened with "merciless retaliation".

+Personal life and death

+Kim and his wife, Moon Myong-dok, had a daughter.

+Kim died from metastatic lung cancer in Seoul on 12 September 2025, at the age of 63.